cfluke/allskyVR/README.md

 To see an example in action: <a href="https://astronomy.swin.edu.au/~cfluke/vr/webundle/" target=_NEW>link</a>

 - <b>Navigation:</b> turn your head to see the celestial sphere around you.
-- <b>Menu:</b> look for the Menu icon, line up the green circluar target, hold steady and the menu will expand.
+- <b>Menu:</b> look for the Menu icon, line up the green circular target, hold your gaze steady and the menu will expand.
-- <b>Selection:</b> to toggle visibility of a data category or the celestial coordinate system, line-up the reticule and hold steady.
+- <b>Selection:</b> to toggle visibility of a data category or the celestial coordinate system, line-up the reticule on the menu item and hold your gaze steady.

 For more information, please see the article:
 Fluke, C.J., Barnes, D.G., in prep, <i>Immersive virtual reality experiences for all-sky data</i>